swiftlang/swift/userdocs/diagnostics/Actors-can't-conform-to-global-actor-protocols.md

 }
 ```

-This happens because adding a protocol conformance to a protocol requiring global actor isolation (like `SampleProtocol` above) makes all methods and properties on that type inherit that global actor's isolation.
-But actor types (like `MyModel`) also isolate all methods and properties to the actor!
+A protocol requiring global actor isolation (like `SampleProtocol` above) makes all methods and properties on conforming types inherit that global actor's isolation.
+But methods and properties in actor types (like `MyModel`) already inherit that actor's isolation!

-This makes actors incompatible with protocols that require a global actor isolation.
-Consider the `foo()` function in the example above: should it be isolated to the `@MainActor`, or to an instance of `MyModel`?
+This makes actors incompatible with protocols that require a global actor isolation: methods can't be isolated to both the actor instance and the global actor.
+Consider the `foo()` method in the example above.
+Should it be isolated to the `@MainActor`, or to an instance of the `MyModel` actor?
 What about `bar()`?

-The most common fix is to ensure both the protocol and the implementation are in the same concurrency domain.
+The most common solution is to ensure both the protocol and the implementation are in the same concurrency domain.
 For example, by applying the same global actor isolation to both, instead of using an actor instance for the latter:
 ```swift
 @MainActor protocol SampleProtocol {
     func foo()